AldoSuba/docs.buf.build/docs/tour/view-generated-documentation.md

         └── pet.proto
 ```

-Now if you push your module again, you'll notice a new commit and that the documentation has been
+Now if you push your module again, you'll notice a new snapshot and that the documentation has been
 updated to reflect the latest changes:

 ```terminal